 The Sylvan Difference

 Your local Sylvan in Missouri has a maximum student-to-teacher ratio of 6:1 — and a maximum class size of 12 students per class —in order to ensure learning is both personal and attentive.
 We also consolidate that one-on-one attention with a varied assortment of collaborative and independent tasks, helping kids stay engaged (and motivated!) with a blend of learning methods that are proven to be effective.

 Getting Hands-On with Important Concepts

-It's time to get creative!
+Let's get creative!
 Our Engineering courses in Missouri feature:

-- Hands-on sessions: Many of our programs are based around the latest interactive, app-based learning — but this is all about getting practical and learning by doing.
+- Hands as well as minds: Interactive, app-based learning is great, but this program is all about getting hands-on — and learning by doing.

-- Email updates: We'll send you an email after each session with photos and summaries, as well as a preview of upcoming projects.
+- Regular updates: We'll email you after each session with photos, summaries and a sneak peek of next week's project.